Feds: Postal Supervisor In NJ Sold 400 Vax Cards That She Printed At Work

 Arrested on Tuesday, April 19, Hammell was among 21 people charged in a nationwide crackdown on health care fraud stemming from the pandemic, the U.S. Justice Department said.

-She remained free on bond pending court action on charges of fraud and conspiracy to defraud “through deceit, craft, trickery, and dishonest means,” the indictment says.
+She remained free on bond pending court action on charges of fraud and conspiracy to defraud through what the indictment alleges was “deceit, craft, trickery, and dishonest means."

 The federal sweep “reinforces our commitment to using all available tools to hold accountable medical professionals, corporate executives, and others who have placed greed above care during an unprecedented public health emergency," Assistant Attorney General Kenneth Polite Jr. of the Justice Department's Criminal Division said in a statement.